 You need to complete the Free Application for Federal Student Aid (FAFSA) by May 1.
 You and your parents will need to provide information about your family's income, assets, household size and number in college.
-The FAFSA cannot be completed until after January 1.
 You may complete the FAFSA on the Federal Student Aid website.
 FAFSA forms are also available in your high school guidance office.

 Do I have to wait until I am accepted to Lycoming before I apply for aid?